How Long is the ferry from Scotland to Northern Ireland?

 What is the ferry price from Scotland to Northern Ireland?

-You can travel on the ferry with a car and other vehicles from Scotland to Northern Ireland with Stena Line and P&O Irish Sea on the
+You can travel on the ferry with a car from Scotland to Northern Ireland with P&O Ferries and Stena Line.

 Ferry offers and discounts from Scotland to Northern Ireland